 For the millions of people who come to Twitch every single day to interact around shared passions, trust is imperative.
 “We take our community very seriously,” said Twitch product manager Sudesh Peram.
 “We have two types of users: people who create the content, and people who consume the content.
 Our content creators actually make their livings by broadcasting on our platform, so security is a priority for us as people’s livelihoods depend on it.”

 Parem continued, “Twitch is a much more serious platform than what it was ten years ago.
 That’s why security is so critical to us.
 Top broadcasters can make hundreds of thousands of dollars a year, and the pressure is on them to continually broadcast.
 If they don’t, they lose viewers and money.
 This is where security comes in.
 We want broadcasters to post content on time and keep their viewership.”

 Another critical reason for errorless security on Twitch is to safeguard user identities.
 “Most of our users have alternate identities,” said Parem.
 “When a user goes on Twitch with their alternate identity, they feel like they can live that identity in the gaming world.
 We take it seriously.
 Users must absolutely trust our platform.”

-To protect their users’ identities, Twitch relies on a gated ID system and Authy two-factor authentication.
+To protect their users’ identities, Twitch relies on a gated ID system and Twilio Authy.
 “Any platform with this volume and scale is prime for user account vulnerability,” Parem explained, “so we knew we needed to keep our users safe from things like account hijacking and password theft even if it causes friction to login.
 The benefits outweigh the hassles.”